lohbe/titanic-dataset/README.md

 ## Getting Started

-The source data is stored in titanic-dataset.csv.
-Explore the analysis by opening `titanic-dataset.ipynb` in Jupyter notebook.
+The source data is stored in `titanic-data.csv`.
+Explore the analysis by opening `titanic-data.ipynb` in Jupyter notebook.

 ### Prerequisites